 No Director of the Newton News Foundation, Inc., employee, or freelance contributor of The Newton Beacon shall accept gifts or favors that could compromise his or her loyalty to The Beacon or the independence of that person.
-Any gift (including meals) with a value of $25.00 or more, or gifts with a cumulative value in excess of $50.00 received by a Director or employee in any 12-month period from a single source, is prohibited.
+Any gift (including meals) with a value of $25.00 or more, or gifts with a cumulative value in excess of $50.00 received by a Director or employee in any 12-month period from a single source who could be perceived as having a personal interest in the editorial content of the Beacon is prohibited.
 Money (cash or otherwise) in any amount may not be accepted.

 The Beacon accepts gifts, grants, sponsorships and in-kind donations from individuals, organizations, businesses and foundations to fund our start-up costs and/or operating expenses.
 We may also receive funds from government programs offered to non-profit or similar businesses.
 As a news nonprofit, we do not accept charitable donations from political parties, elected officials, and candidates running for office.
 Elected officials and candidates for office are permitted to purchase tickets to Beacon fundraising events or purchase Beacon fundraising merchandise or participate in similar types of fundraising activity.